Orion-LB/Scaffold-Stellar-Orion-Server/ORACLE_BOT_SPEC.md

   private async updateAssetPrice(asset: string): Promise<void> {
     if (this.paused) {
-      this.logger.debug('Bot is paused, skipping update');
+      this.logger.debug("Bot is paused, skipping update");
       return;
     }